timspurfan/timspurfan.github.io/movies.md

 A running list of movies I want to watch:

-- Eternal Sunshine of the Spotless Mind
 - Your Name
 - Prisoners
 - Spirited Away
 - Castle in the Sky
 - My Neighbor Totaro
 - Bladerunner 2049
-- Marriage Story
 - Joker
 - Dunkirk
 - The Revenant